Pistol shooter at Camp Perry

 https://competitions.nra.org/

-The NRA is the largest governing body for precision shooting sports in
+The NRA is the largest governing body for precision shooting

 the US including most types of Bullseye.